Suzuki's Swift 4x4 might be a minority player in the range but it offers supermini buyers something decidedly different. Jonathan Crouch reports.

 Cost of Ownership

-Weighing in at just 65kg over its front-wheel drive sibling, the Swift 4x4 isn't burdened by excess bulk.
-That said, the base 94bhp 1242cc engine isn't one of the class-leading performers even in front-wheel drive guise when it comes top economy and emission metrics.
-Still, it's hard to judge 126g/km of CO2 overly harshly when balanced against the security the all-wheel drive system affords.
-You'll fare considerably better if you opt for the more modern 90bhp Dualjet unit of course.
-Insurance cover is pricier than the supermini average so you'll probably be best served getting a few quotes before committing.
+Weighing in at pretty much the same level as its front-wheel drive sibling, the Swift ALLGRIP isn't burdened by excess bulk.
+That said, the 1242cc engine isn't one of the class-leading performers even in front-wheel drive guise when it comes top economy and emission metrics.
+Still, it's hard to judge 101g/km of CO2 overly harshly when balanced against the security the all-wheel drive system affords.
+Insurance cover (9E) is a little pricier than the supermini average, so you'll probably be best served getting a few quotes before committing.

-The Suzuki Swift 4x4 is a modern supermini that's also slightly old-school.
-In execution, look and feel, the Swift feels bang up to date but the engineering seems to hark back to a short-lived craze for all-wheel drive everything that briefly blossomed and then died in the late eighties.
-Still, some old ideas are well worth reviving and the added ride height and grip offered by this Swift will doubtless come in handy during tough winter conditions.
+The Suzuki Swift ALLGRIP is a very modern supermini but also one that's slightly old-school.
+In execution, look and feel, the Swift feels bang up to date, but the engineering seems to hark back to a short-lived craze for all-wheel drive everything that briefly blossomed and then died in the late Eighties.
+Still, some old ideas are well worth reviving and the added grip offered by this Swift will doubtless come in handy during tough winter conditions.
 It's ideal as a low cost, low worry second car for country people who can't afford to be cut off when the Land Rover is in use.
-Best if you can to go for he more modern Dualjet engine and the more interesting-looking SZ4 trim level.

-And overall?
-Well, this car is clearly never going to be a massive seller but models like this serve to remind us why Suzuki continues to be one of the most interesting auto manufacturers around.
+It's clearly never going to be a massive seller but cars like this serve to remind us why Suzuki continues to be one of the most interesting auto manufacturers around.
 If you don't like mainstream cars with their 'one size fits all' approach, here's one that may well pique your interest.